ANN-MARIA-TOMICHAN/blog/bfrontend/README.md

-# 📝 Blog Application Using React
+# 📝 Blog Application Using React- Assignment ICT Academy

 A modern blog dashboard built with **React** and **Material UI**, featuring routing, API integration, and a dynamic form to create new blog posts.